bevacqua/dominus/README.md

 ### `a.text(value?)`

 If a `value` is provided then every element in the `Dominus` collection gets assigned that plain text `value`, then `a` is returned for chaining.
 If you don't provide a `value`, you get the plain text contents of the first node in the `Dominus` collection back.
+In the case of elements that can be `checked`, the native `value` property is used instead.

 ### `a.value(value?)`

 If a `value` is provided then every element in the `Dominus` collection gets assigned that input `value`, then `a` is returned for chaining.
 If you don't provide a `value`, you get the input value of the first node in the `Dominus` collection back.
+In the case of elements that can be `checked`, the native `checked` property is used instead.

+### `a.attr(name, value?)`

+If a `value` is provided then every element in the `Dominus` collection gets assigned the attribute property `value`.
+If a `value` isn't provided then the current attribute value is returned.
+If the property can be accessed via programatic API that's preferred.
+For instance, using `a.attr('value', 'dog')` is the same as using `a.value('dog')` for text inputs.

 ### `a.on(type, fn)`